 - Headaches, earaches

 A doctor will try to establish whether the allergic rhinitis is perennial or seasonal.
 They may ask when the symptoms occur and when they are most severe.
 It may be advisable to keep a diary, noting when the reaction occurred.
-An examination of the nasal passages may be performed and blood tests taken.
+An examination of the nasal passages may be performed and blood tested for the presence of antibodies.

 If allergic rhinitis causes significant interference to daily life the doctor may refer the patient to an allergy specialist (allergist).
 They are likely to perform a series of skin prick tests to determine which allergens cause the most sensitivity.